TunaFregno/EvulpoExercise/README.md

 <img alt="alt_text" width="600px" src="images/http_server.png" />

+* we provide a reference code solving the exercise single choice for you to use as a reference (CODE_SAMPLE_BASIC)

 # DEADLINE
-Thursday 27th of January 2022 23:59 Zürich Time
+Thursday 27th of January 2022 23:59 Zürich Time.
+If needed upon request we can extend this deadline.